United Nations Declaration on the Rights of Indigenous Peoples Act (Canada): Bill C-15

+Provisions

+The bill is the "first step" in aligning Canadian law with the declaration.

+Reception

+Praise

+The bill was heavily praised by the Cree Nation government, who described it as key to reconciliation.
+The bill was supported by other First Nation governments across Canada.

+The United Nations Special Rapporteur on the rights of Indigenous Peoples, Pedro Arrojo-Agudo, described the legislation as "a benchmark for international leadership".

 Criticism

+The bill was significantly criticized by several First Nation governments in Alberta, as well as conservative governments across Canada.

-Although the bill requires Free Prior and Informed Consent, it does not explicitly provide a definition.
+Although the act requires Free Prior and Informed Consent, it does not explicitly provide a definition.
 This caused concern from various groups, including politicians and Indigenous leaders.
 Without a clear definition, some feared it would allow individuals to veto developments that are in the national interest and others feared that without a veto it is not true consent.
+The bill was criticized by Wendy Lynn Lerat, who taught Indigenous Studies at First Nations University of Canada, in an opinion piece for CBC, describing it as "smoke and mirrors" for decolonisation.

-Idle No More, an Indigenous rights organization, along with two other Indigenous groups rejected bill C-15 outright, asserting it is an attack on Indigenous sovereignty and self-determination.
+Idle No More, an Indigenous rights organization, along with two other Indigenous groups rejected the bill C-15 outright, asserting it is an attack on Indigenous sovereignty and self-determination.
 Russ Diabo, a former advisor to two national chiefs at the Assembly of First Nations, described the bill as, "the Prime Minister [...] attempting his own version of the White Paper".
 Diabo criticized the bill's lack of Indigenous consultation, claiming it uses language designed to mislead Indigenous people, and that the, "UN declaration will be interpreted and implemented through the colonial Canadian constitutional framework, instead of respecting international law regarding the rights of Indigenous Peoples".

+Further developments

+The Royal Bank of Canada was the world's leading "fossil fuel funder" in 2022.
+Proposals to set absolute emissions targets for 2030, restrict financing for projects relating to fossil fuel expansion and align with the declaration were rejected by shareholders in 2023.

+Australia

+The Joint Standing Committee on Aboriginal and Torres Strait Islander Affairs recommended the federal government implement the declaration.
+Senator Lidia Thorpe introduced a private member's bill with similar provisions to the Canadian UNDRIP Act.